 Signals that actually predict outbound conversion

-| Signal | What it indicates | Outreach angle | Typical reply rate lift |
+| Signal | What it indicates | Outreach angle | Relative lift (agency data) |

 |---|---|---|---|

-| New executive hire (relevant role) | New priorities, fresh budget, willingness to evaluate | “Congratulations on the new role — most [title]s we work with are evaluating [category] in their first 90 days” | 2-3x baseline |
+| New executive hire (relevant role) | New priorities, fresh budget, willingness to evaluate | “Congratulations on the new role.
+Most [title]s we work with are evaluating [category] in their first 90 days” | Very high |

-| Funding round (Series A-C) | New capital, growth mandate | Reference their growth plans, position your tool as infrastructure for scale | 1.5-2x baseline |
+| Funding round (Series A to C) | New capital, growth mandate | Reference their growth plans, position your offer as infrastructure for scale | High |

-| Job posting for a role you replace | Active pain point, budget allocated | “Saw you are hiring for [role] — [product] handles [function] without adding headcount” | 2-4x baseline |
+| Job posting for a role you replace | Active pain point, budget allocated | “Saw you are hiring for [role]. [product] handles [function] without adding headcount” | Very high |

-| Tech stack change | Migration pain, comparison shopping | “Noticed you moved off [competitor] — most teams switching evaluate [category] at the same time” | 2-3x baseline |
+| Tech stack change | Migration pain, comparison shopping | “Noticed you moved off [competitor].
+Most teams switching evaluate [category] at the same time” | High |

-| Rapid headcount growth (15%+ in 90 days) | Scaling pains, process gaps | “Companies growing as fast as [company] usually hit [problem] around this stage” | 1.5-2x baseline |
+| Rapid headcount growth | Scaling pains, process gaps | “Companies growing as fast as [company] usually hit [problem] around this stage” | Moderate |

 From ICP to prospect list to first send

-If you want the signal sourcing, list building, and personalized messaging handled in one workflow, GTM Bud’s automated lead generation system assembles campaigns from your ICP definition — including signal-based targeting — in about 15 minutes.
+If you want the signal sourcing, list building, and personalized messaging handled in one workflow, GTM Bud’s automated lead generation system assembles campaigns from your ICP definition, including signal-based targeting, in about 15 minutes.

 Frequently asked questions about building an ICP for outbound